Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Martingales in continuous-time Markov processes

 \subsubsection{Physical setup: Langevin equations}

-In physics, Eqs.~(\ref{eq:diff}) is often written in a different form that highlights physically relevant quantities, such as, the potential and the external force, and which is commonly called the \textbf{Langevin equation}, see e.g. .~\cite{risken1996fokker, gardiner1985handbook, LNP}.
-The Langevin equations are mathematically equivalent to~(\ref{eq:diff}), and when describing multi-dimensional diffusions in a physics context we usually consider the Langevin equation. because it is the usual form for describe many physical process, e.g. the dynamics of a set of interacting mesoscopic systems moving in multi-dimensions under nonequilibrium constraints such as external driving.
+In physics, Eqs.~(\ref{eq:diff}) is often written in a different form that highlights physically relevant quantities, such as, the potential and the external force, and which is commonly called the \textbf{Langevin equation}, see e.g.~\cite{risken1996fokker, gardiner1985handbook, LNP}.
+The Langevin equations are mathematically equivalent to~(\ref{eq:diff}), and when describing multi-dimensional diffusions in a physics context we consider Langevin equations, as these equations are useful for describing physical process, e.g., the dynamics of a set of interacting mesoscopic systems moving in multi-dimensions under external driving.